ananya477/RoadLens/README.md

 1. Sign up for a new account
 2. Enter your vehicle information
 3. Log in to your account
-4. Upload a road sign image
+4. Upload a road sign image/dashcam video
 5. View the detection results

 ## Note